 BONGINKOSI SELF HELP PROJECT

-We are a group of Christians mainly from the Anglican Church in Hilton (KZN) as well as Zulu Nuns from Edendale (KZN Midlands) meeting with local folk (mainly adult Zulu people) +- 200.
+We are a group of Christians primarily from the Anglican Church in Hilton (KZN) meeting with local folk (mainly adult Zulu people) +- 150 who support about 600 dependents.

 This group operates in Sweetwaters KZN – a very impoverished semi rural area of the KZN Midlands.

-- Together as a Group, we explore ways to create more sustainable, dignified and Christlike lives.
-For over 26 years we have embarked on various projects such as handmade crochet wool blankets, crochet hats from waste plastic bags, candle making, hand sewing embroidery using silks sent by girl guides from the UK, machine sewing, in particular quilts from scraps, school uniforms and clothes for the family, agricultural projects with donated seed and brick making.
+• Together as a Group, we explore ways to encourage more sustainable, dignified and Christlike lives.
+For over 36 years we have embarked on various projects such as handmade crochet wool blankets, crochet hats from waste plastic bags, candle making, hand sewing embroidery using silks sent by girl guides from the UK, machine sewing, in particular quilts from scraps, school uniforms and clothes for the family, agricultural projects with donated seed and brick making.

-- The focus of the morning is a Church service with particular emphasis on bible teaching.
-Also we have had educations projects – learning to read, improvement of English & life skills.
-Allied with that has been a sightedness project to subsidise glasses for those who have poor eye sight and subsidising Zulu bibles for the literate folk.
+• The focus of the morning is a Church service with particular emphasis on bible teaching.
+Also we have had educational projects – learning to read, improvement of English & life skills.
+Allied with that has been a sightedness project to subsidise glasses for those who have poor eye sight and subsidising Zulu bibles & dictionaries for the members & their children.

-- We have attempted modules of health training especially in the area of Aids, Cholera, nutrition and gastro enteritis using various aids such as video, medical experts, playacting, social workers etc.
+• We have conducted modules of health training especially in the area of Aids, Cholera, basic first aid, nutrition and gastro enteritis using various aids such as video, medical experts, playacting, social workers etc. and we provided our members with basic first aid boxes

-We do it because God says in Isaiah ‘Who shall I send and who will go?’ – the answer from us was ‘Here I am Lord send me.’
+After reading what God says in Isaiah ‘Who shall I send and who will go?’ – the answer from us was ‘Here I am Lord send me.’
 We live in an unequal land where millions suffer.
 We have to respond and we feel called to go in the power of the Holy Spirit and do whatever He calls us to do in His power.
-Over these past 26+ years we look back and realise it has been a huge privilege to have been entrusted with this project – to God be the Glory.
+Over these past 36+ years we look back and realise it has been a huge privilege to have been entrusted with this project – to God be the Glory.

 Sihle was orphaned at an early age.
 His plight was brought to our attention when he was still quite young.
 He was not wanted by any of his extended family, who were themselves struggling to eke out a living, as none of them had any income.
 At one time he was reduced to spending most of his time in a chicken coop and was not attending school.
 His prospects were grim.
 We arranged with a local school to pay his school fees, bought him a school uniform to replace the tatters he was wearing and provided him with small amounts of food.
 Sihle managed, against all odds, to pass his matriculation examination.
 When he came to a church service about a year ago, he told us how grateful he was for our support, and that he was working for a fast food outlet.
 He was hoping to continue his studies, but did not have the resources to fund additional training.
 He is trusting in Jesus to direct his life.
 We are all so encouraged by his tale of victory over desperate odds.